yongdilun/ERecipeBack/README.md

 - Protect your Cloudinary credentials
 - Ensure CORS settings match your frontend URLs
 - Use appropriate environment variables based on NODE_ENV
+- Admin routes are protected and require admin role
+- Report management is restricted to admin users

 ## How to Run